Islamic Republic of Iran News Network

-The Islamic Republic of Iran News Network (IRINN) is an Iranian news channel, part of Islamic Republic of Iran Broadcasting corporation, headquartered in the Jame Jam Park in Tehran, Iran.
+The Islamic Republic of Iran News Network (IRINN) (Persian: شبکه خبر جمهوری اسلامی ایران) is an Iranian news channel, part of Islamic Republic of Iran Broadcasting (IRIB) corporation, headquartered at the Jame Jam Park in Tehran, Iran.
 The main programs are political, but sports, science and medical news programs also exist.
-Its language is mainly in Persian but there are special programs in English and Arabic.
+Its language is mainly in Persian; Although, in the early years of its launch, programs in English and Arabic were also broadcast on this network.

+From August 2022, with the launch of the second channel of the IRINN network for live broadcasting of news events, various events in Iran and the world will also be broadcast live on this channel for the audience.

+During the Iran–Israel War, the channel's studio at the IRIB headquarters was hit by an Israeli strike on June 16 2025 on live TV, killing the channel's editor-in-chief Nima Rajabpour and IRIB secretary Masoumeh Azimi.

 Notable publications

 June 22, 2021

-One June 22, 2021, the US department of justice seized 33 Iranian websites they claimed were "spreading disinformation".
+On June 22, 2021, the US Department of Justice seized 33 Iranian websites, which they claimed were "spreading disinformation".
 A statement by IRINN said, the move appeared to be part of a larger-scale crackdown by the U.S. on news websites linked to the “Axis of Resistance”.

 October 10, 2022

 During the 2022 Iran Protests, a Hacktivist group called "Edalaat-e-Ali" hacked the News Network, targeting Ayatollah Ali Khamenei and showing 4 women who were victims of allegedly not covering their hair, especially Mahsa Amini, who were featured in the hacked footage scene during the news bulletin.